masa08/flutter_with_ddd/english_text.md

 We can choose architecture when I use DDD.

-This project, I chose onion architecture.
+This project, We chose onion architecture.

-because
+because at first, it is
-- simple directory architecture for begineer
+- simple directory architecture for begineer and
-- a lot of useful infomation on website
+- there are a lot of useful infomation on website

 This image shows how onion architecture works.
 Domain is center, including entity and value object.